muhmi/c64-anim-tool/README.md

   --per-row-mode PER_ROW_MODE
                         Per for delta packer mode --init-color-between-anims INIT_COLOR_BETWEEN_ANIMS
                         Write color memory to background color between different animation source files --color-animation COLOR_ANIMATION
                         Generate code to animate color data based on first frame of this .c file --color-animation-slowdown COLOR_ANIMATION_SLOWDOWN
                         Slowdown color animation
   --color-anim-min-seq-len COLOR_ANIM_MIN_SEQ_LEN
                         Minimum amount of consequent offsets to merge to a loop for color animation generated code --color-anim-max-seq-len COLOR_ANIM_MAX_SEQ_LEN
                         Max amount of consequent offsets to merge to a loop for color animation generated code --color-animation-palette COLOR_ANIMATION_PALETTE
-                        Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette)
-  --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.
+                        Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette) --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.
+  --color-aberration-mode COLOR_ABERRATION_MODE
+                        Animate background color and wiggle horizontal scroll register --color-aberration-colors COLOR_ABERRATION_COLORS
+                        List of colors to loop through --color-aberration-scroll COLOR_ABERRATION_SCROLL
-  --template-dir TEMPLATE_DIR
+                        Horizontal scroll register values --template-dir TEMPLATE_DIR
                         Use this directory as source for templates --output-sources OUTPUT_SOURCES
                         Output sources to given folder --allow-reorder-frames ALLOW_REORDER_FRAMES
                         Allow reordering of frames so that frames with similar charsets are next to each other --non-linear-prg NON_LINEAR_PRG
                         Generate non-linear (mprg)
   --skip-build SKIP_BUILD